For Act!, we support Handheld Contact for the Blackberry, and here is why:

 OK, what are some drawbacks ?

-- Some may say it’s a disadvantage not to use the native calendar and contact list on the Blacbkerry.
+- Some may say it’s a disadvantage not to use the native calendar and contact list on the Blackberry.

 It’s a different approach on licensing.

 Handheld Contact is a service that happens to be software at $79/year per user.
-This includes updates and technical support.
+This includes updates and e-mail support.
 Some of our clients balk at paying an annual fee for software.
 Let’s suppose another package runs for $50 as a one time fee; you need to factor your potential down time if the program breaks.
-After supporting mobile devices since 1998, we know a $50 program cannot be perfect for many years in this industry.
-Now, if cash flow is a serious problem.
-They also offer a basic edition for $59.95 per year that doesn’t offer as many features.
+After supporting mobile devices since 1998, we know a $50 program requires some level of support and maintenance agreement.

 But, in terms of productivity and a “fire and forget” approach to software, Handheld Contact is a critical tool for our CRM practice.